sslab-gatech/Rudra-Artifacts/README.md

     * `cd ../rudra`
 1. In Rudra directory, run `docker build . -t rudra:latest`.
    (This will build the base Rudra image used in other steps).
-1. In Rudra directory, run `./setup_rudra_runner_home_fixed.py <directory>` and set `RUDRA_RUNNER_HOME` environment variable to that directory.
-This command creates a new directory that is used by Rudra to save configurations and intermediate files.
-    * Example: `./setup_rudra_runner_home_fixed.py ~/rudra-home && export RUDRA_RUNNER_HOME=$HOME/rudra-home`
-    * Note: DO NOT use `setup_rudra_runner_home.py`.
-Use `setup_rudra_runner_home_fixed.py` for the artifact evaluation purpose.
-The fixed version uses a fixed crates.io registry index to reproduce the paper's result.
 1. In the base `Rudra-Artifact` directory, run `docker build -t rudra-artifact .`

 ## Basic Usability Test: Running Rudra on a single project (5 human-minutes + 1 compute-minutes)

 1. Follow the installing the artifact instructions above.
-1. From the Rudra-Artifacts directory, run the command `docker-cargo-rudra ./test-rust-package`.
+1. From the Rudra-Artifacts directory, run the command `Rudra/docker-helper/docker-cargo-rudra test-rust-package`.
    This will cause the `test-rust-package` folder to be mounted in a docker container as a Rust package and then analyzed with Rudra.
 1. This should output Rudra's analysis logs and bug reports to stdout,